 The entries here will reflect any pension overlap figures calculated as a result of changes in accounting reference dates or cessation or retirement.
-For detailed guidance you should refer to the previous guidance notes on overlap relief on www.nhsbsa.nhs.uk/nhs-pensions or to your accountant.
-There are also comments in the FAQs included with this guidance regarding moving to the 2015 Scheme and cessation and losses.
+For detailed guidance you should refer to the previous guidance notes on overlap relief on www.nhsbsa.nhs.uk/pensions or to your accountant.
+There are also comments in the FAQs included with this guidance regarding moving to the 2015 scheme and cessation and losses.

-Box 36: Pensionable Profit for 2016/17
+Box 36: Pensionable Profit for 2017/18

-This is your individual GMS, PMS, APMS or SPMS practice profits after adjustment for any relevant pension overlap amount.
+This is your individual GMS, PMS, APMS or SPMS pensionable profits after adjustment for any relevant pension overlap amount.